Pregnancy Affirmations Meditation for Realistic Calm

 How to use guided affirmations pregnancy practice

-Guided affirmations pregnancy practice is easiest when you keep it short, plain, and repeatable.
-A phone timer set for five minutes is more realistic than waiting for a quiet hour.
+Guided affirmations pregnancy practice is easiest when it stays short, plain, and repeatable.
+Five minutes beside a warm coffee mug, or three slow breaths before walking into an appointment area, is usually more realistic than waiting for a perfectly quiet hour.

 - Set a short time, such as 2 to 5 minutes.
 Put your phone on airplane mode if that helps.